Vietnam.vn - Nền tảng quảng bá Việt Nam

 Debt in their home country is considered a burden that prevents many Vietnamese migrants from returning, because it means they could lose their home or mortgage if they cannot pay the debt.

 Some agents in Vietnam said they are trying to find a legal way to migrate to the UK.
-According to them, the UK is the strictest and most difficult country to reach for workers, but it is also a promised land, only lacking a legal way.
+According to them, the UK is the most strict and difficult country to get workers to work in, but it is also a promised land, only lacking a legal way.

 "The reality is that many migrants still try to come to the UK despite the risks.
 Why not create legal routes for them to travel safely?
 We know that the UK is short of human resources in the social care sector as the population ages.
 We can do these jobs," said a representative of an agency.